jereoo0/Maji-Ndogo-Water-PT1/README.md

 ## Key Questions
 1. **Water Access Levels:**
-   - What percentage of Maji Ndogo’s population has access to basic water?
+   - What is the percentage population in Maji Ndogo with and without access to basic water?
 2. **Water Source Distribution:**
-   - What types of water sources exist, and how many people rely on each type?
+   - What types of water sources exist, and how many people rely on each type per province in both rural and urban communities?
 3. **Infrastructure Needs & Costs:**
    - What improvements are needed, and what are their estimated costs?
 4. **Budget Allocation:**